h4cc/awesome-elixir/.github/CONTRIBUTING.md

 ## How Can I Contribute?

-### Creating Issues
+### Submitting Pull Requests

 Do you know any cool Elixir project that isn't listed here?
-It isn't also on the [open issues](https://github.com/h4cc/awesome-elixir/issues)?
-Please create a new issue or submit a pull request, we will be happy to receive it.
+Please submit a pull request, we will be happy to receive it.

-### Submitting Pull Requests
-Feel free to take any open issue, just make sure that you follow the PR and contribution guidelines.
+Feel free to take any open issue, just make sure that you follow the contribution guidelines.

 ### Improving the tests

-You are an awesome elixir developer and think that we can improve our tests?
+You are an awesome Elixir developer and think that we can improve our tests?
 Nice!
 Feel free to send your contributions.

 ## Contribution Guidelines

+* Create a pull request, not an issue.
 * Please search previous suggestions before making a new one, as yours may be a duplicate.
-* Libraries that are compatible with latest elixir, hex-installable, tested and documented are preferred.
+* Libraries that are compatible with latest Elixir, hex-installable, tested and documented are preferred.
-* For packages use a link to the source repository like github or bitbucket.
+* For packages use a link to the source repository like GitHub or Bitbucket.
 * Please make an individual pull request for each suggestion.
 * Prefix duplicate library names with their vendor or namespace followed by a space.
 * Keep descriptions short and simple.